Super Bowl ads use celebs, humor, lots of dogs

 STARRY NIGHT

-Many of the ads were released early, but there were still some surprises in store for viewers.
-In its first Super Bowl ad, Dunkin’ Donuts enlisted superfan Ben Affleck and wife Jennifer Lopez.
+Many of the ads were released early but there were still some surprises in store for viewers.
+In its first Super Bowl ad, Dunkin’ Donuts enlisted superfan

 NOSTALGIA FEST